 When I moved to Colorado in 2001, I returned to my days of tennis directing the City of Lakewood's adult & youth programs, was the Head Varsity HS boys & girls Coach for D'Evelyn HS and coordinated the USTA Schools program for the state of Colorado.
 Upon moving to Crestone, I worked with Crestone Youth Programs and then founded and directed the Crestone Creative Council (CCC) for 12-25 year olds and supervised a Youth Work Force that assisted locals, especially seniors, with their home and work projects.

 Something changed on 7/7/07...I was introduced to an alternative lifestyle of electronic music, art, festivals and the Burning Man culture.
 It was time to move to Crestone...I absolutely love the mountains and serenity and space that mother nature offers in such a unique way in this high alpine desert.

 Living so remotely inspired me to learn more about how we provide emergency services to such an isolated community.
 I served as a volunteer for 5 years with the Baca Grande Volunteer Fire Department and was their Public Education Officer.
 It was through this service that I gained wildfire mitigation experience, became a trained sawyer and Crew Boss for forest restoration crews in the Baca and for the Town of Crestone.
-In addition, I volunteered 5 years with Saguache County Search & Rescue and am hoping to help again this summer.
+In addition, I volunteered 5 years with Saguache County Search & Rescue.

 I also coordinate dances, retreats and ceremonial gatherings through event production and marketing...see more under Events, Festivals & Ceremonies.